 A user can create unlimited SQS queues processing an unlimited number of messages in any region.

-Messages payload can be of maximum 256Kb size in any format.
+Messages payload can be of a maximum 256Kb size in any format.
 Each 64KB of a payload is considered as 1 request, hence, a single API call with 256KB payload is considered as 4 requests.
 If a user wants to send a message having a size larger than 256KB, he can use Amazon SQS extended client library for Java.

 For the first 1 million, monthly requests are free.
 But after that, the user will be charged which may vary depending upon the region.
 For eg. for the region, US (east), Amazon SQS pricing is as follows-

-Amazon SNS (Simple Notification Service) is a fast and flexible push notification service that allows a user to send messages to a large number of mobile users, email recipients and also other distributed services.
+Amazon SNS (Simple Notification Service) is a fast and flexible push notification service that allows a user to send messages to a large number of mobile users, email recipients, and also other distributed services.
 Amazon SQS is a distributed queuing system where messages are not pushed but receivers have to poll SQS to receive messages.

 |Entity Type||Topic (Pub/Subsystem)||Queue (Similar to JMS)|